siboehm/awesome-learn-datascience/contributing.md

 - You spellchecked your text
 - The title of the link is descriptive but short
+- If necessary, you have added a short description after the link, ending with a period.
 - You added some motivation about why this link is useful to beginners into the pull request

 Thank you for your suggestions!